Approaching Collateral Optimization for NISQ and Quantum-Inspired Computing: Numerical Illustrations

 Solving QUBO equations to obtain results that accurately reflect the goal of the objective function whilst simultaneously satisfying all constraints relies on the fine-tuning of the Lagrange multipliers.
 A potential solution is to make use of ``hybrid solvers'' such as D-Wave's Constrained Quadratic Model (CQM) \cite{d-wave} which automatically calculates these, we instead use an intuitive approach.
 The consistency constraint \eqref{eq:con1} is a hard constraint, as a solution that violates this constraint does not translate into a sensible business solution.
-Conversely, we treat the exposure requirement \eqref{eq:con4} as a soft constraint and allow for small violations to some margin $\epsilon$, see Fig. \ref{fig:Overhead_exposure}.
+Conversely, we treat the exposure requirement \eqref{eq:con4} as a soft constraint and allow for small violations to some margin $\epsilon$.
 Additionally, for both balanced and unbalanced formulations, it is important to note that there are significant differences between the magnitudes of the coefficients of each term in the QUBO.
 This can make fine-tuning of the penalty weights a difficult task.
 To manage this, we normalize each term in the QUBOs by dividing by their largest coefficient and then scale such that the lowest coefficient in each term has an order of magnitude of $1$.
 We chose the weight for the cost function to be a magnitude larger than those of the constraints, so that we achieve high-quality solutions.
 We then retrospectively increase the weight of the exposure and consistency terms to ensure that the system's constraints are satisfied.

 Overall, our results were mixed in the sense that none of our runs managed to reach the global optimum nor to produce the globally optimal allocation with each run converging in a different local minimum.
 We estimate that one reason for this behavior is the limited number of runs performed that do not allow the annealing process to explore sufficient search space.
 This can be easily redeemed by increasing the number of runs (potentially decreasing the step size) and utilizing more compute power.
+However due to limited resources and compromising between computational runtime and the accuracy of the solution, we opted to chose a modest number of runs.